Sigmanor/vscode-chutes-quota/README.md

 [![GitHub Issues](https://img.shields.io/github/issues/sigmanor/vscode-chutes-quota?style=flat&logo=github&logoColor=white&label=Issues&labelColor=181717&color=red)](https://github.com/sigmanor/vscode-chutes-quota/issues)
 [![GitHub Stars](https://img.shields.io/github/stars/sigmanor/vscode-chutes-quota?style=flat&logo=github&logoColor=white&label=Stars&labelColor=181717&color=yellow)](https://github.com/sigmanor/vscode-chutes-quota/stargazers)

-A VSCode extension that monitors your Chutes.ai API subscription quota usage and displays it directly in the status bar with real-time updates.
+A VSCode extension that monitors your Chutes.ai API subscription quota usage and displays it directly in the status bar with with periodic updates.

 **Note**: This extension is an independent third-party tool and is not officially affiliated with or endorsed by chutes.ai or its developers.
 It is designed to help users monitor their subscription quotas.